WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 These practices were then popularized by Smalltalk and later C++ and are currently upheld by Swift types.

-Yet there are still challenges lied before programmers.
+Yet, challenges still lay before programmers.
 How to reuse code between projects?
 Copy and paste?
 How to accelerate compilation by avoiding the commonly reused code?
 Buy more powerful machines?
 Modula-2 introduced the concept of modules to address these issues, keeping developers away from tedious pushes on keyboards and money talks.

 Modules brought by Modula-2 enabled encapsulation of code on a granular level greater than types.
 More than that, this feature also brought